I'm Reed Fish

-I'm Reed Fish is an American romantic comedy film based on a story by Reed Fish, and released theatrically on June 1, 2007.
+I'm Reed Fish is a 2006 American romantic comedy film based on a story by Reed Fish.
+It was first released on April 25, 2006 at the Tribeca Film Festival, then released theatrically on June 1, 2007, and on DVD on September 4, 2007.
 The film was directed by Zackary Adler and stars Alexis Bledel, Jay Baruchel, and Schuyler Fisk.
-Jay Baruchel won the Best Actor award at the U.S. Comedy Arts Festival in 2007 for his role of Reed Fish.
-The film was released to DVD on September 4, 2007.
+Baruchel won the Best Actor award at the U.S. Comedy Arts Festival in 2007 for his role of Reed Fish.

 Plot

 Reed Fish has followed in the footsteps of his late father, doing an early-morning radio show with the town's mayor, Maureen, through which the eccentric locals of Mud Meadows voice their complaints and have them addressed.
 Reed produces the show with his old high school buddy, Frank, and he's engaged to be married to another high school classmate, Kate Peterson, whose dad owns several businesses in town.
 Reed's plans are upended when his high school sweetheart, Jill, comes back to town.
 She's supposed to be away at law school, but confides to Reed that she quit school two years earlier, and has been working as a waitress while she fruitlessly pursues a career in music.
 Reed encourages her to play on Open Mike Night at the local bar.
 He inspires her to find her voice, which leads to some complications in his relationship with Kate, forcing Reed to reexamine every aspect of his safe, secure life.